AIS-Bonn/nimbro_network/README.md

 `nimbro_network` is mature in the sense that it has been used extensively in the preparation and during the competition of the SpaceBotCup and in the DARPA Robotics Challenge.

+In the DRC, the software was used for the high-bandwidth link.
+Communication over the low-bandwidth link was handled by custom, highly specific code, which is not released at this point.

 License
 -------